 The female pinworm releases an itchy mucus when laying eggs, triggering an urge to scratch the affected area of the anus or vagina.
 From the hands, the eggs can pass on to anything that is touched, including:

 - bathroom utensils, such as toothbrushes, combs, and brushes

 - other people’s hands

 - kitchen and bathroom surfaces

 - kitchen utensils

-This test uses cellophane tape.
 The doctor places a piece of clear plastic tape against the skin around the anus and then looks at the tape under a microscope.
-As the worm tends to lay her eggs at night, good samples are more likely early in the morning.
-People may apply the tape themselves before using the bathroom or bathing.
-The sample should then be taken to the doctor.
+As the worm tends to lay eggs at night, good samples are more likely early in the morning.
+People may apply the tape at home and take or send the sample to the doctor.

-A doctor or nurse may take a moistened swab from around the anal area.
+A doctor or nurse may take a moistened swab around the anal area.